pacodelacruz/pacodelacruz.github.io/_posts/2022-08-09-interview-humans-of-cloud.md

 My current employer ran a campaing to interview practitioners so that readers can know a bit more of what cloud professional do, not only at work but outside work.
 I shared some insights into my day, how I spend my time, and how Cloud is impacting the world we live in.

-This is an extract of the (original post)[https://www2.deloitte.com/au/en/blog/consulting-blog/2022/meet-paco-de-la-cruz.html].
+This is an extract of the [original post](https://www2.deloitte.com/au/en/blog/consulting-blog/2022/meet-paco-de-la-cruz.html).

 <p><i>Meet Paco de la Cruz, a Melbourne-based Principal in the Cloud &amp; Engineering team.
 He is passionate about solving business challenges and delivering business value through cloud technologies and has been recognised as a Microsoft Azure MVP for 5 years.  </i></p>
 <p> </p>